ARM-software/acle/main/acle.md

 They can only be called from streaming-compatible code if they could be called from both non-streaming code and streaming code

-Most function in this section are SME2 or SVE2.1.
+Most functions in this section are SME2 or SVE2.1.
 However some are available in SME.
 For convenience the ones available in SME will be tagged in the function with `[SME]`.